Gender Rules in Spanish (Plus Examples)

-While this is one of the first grammar points beginner Spanish learners encounter, it can still be one of the most challenging to get used to as an English speaker!
+Like many other Romance languages, Spanish nouns all have a género (gender)—either masculine or feminine.
+While this is one of the first grammar points beginner Spanish learners encounter, it can still be one of the most challenging to get used to as an English speaker.

-In this post, you’ll learn everything you need to know about correctly using gendered nouns in Spanish, plus tips to help you get the hang of them as quickly as possible.
+Below you’ll learn everything you need to know about correctly using gendered nouns in Spanish, plus tips to help you get the hang of them as quickly as possible.

 Contents

-What Is Gender in Spanish?
+What is Gender in Spanish?

 Spanish is a gendered language, which means that all nouns—including inanimate objects—are either masculine or feminine.